DavidKendall/kf6009/index.md

 should be spending about 13 hours per week on this module.
 </p>

-# Assessment
+## Assessment

 Summative assessment comprises:

 * a substantial exercise in specification, design and analysis in which students will be required to demonstrate both a practical ability to apply appropriate languages, techniques and tools, and also an understanding of the theoretical principles underlying their practice.
+This is a single assessment, contributing 100% of the module mark.

 The assessment specification will be made available to students in week 6 and will be discussed in the lab session that week.
 The work is due to be submitted via the elP (Blackboard) by 23.59 on Thursday of week 12.
 Feedback and provisional marks will be provided to students by email within 20 working days of submission.

-<a class="btn btn-large btn-primary" href="{{site.raurl}}/assgn.pdf"><i class="icon-upload-alt"></i>Download Assignment Specification</a>
+<a class="btn btn-large btn-primary" href="{{site.baseurl}}{{site.raurl}}/assgn.pdf"><i class="icon-upload-alt"></i>Download Assignment Specification</a>

 Assessment is subject to the Academic Regulations for Taught Awards.
 You should ensure that you are familiar with the latest regulations, particularly with regard to academic misconduct and late submission of work.

 You can view the latest module evaluation document

-# Recommended Reading
+## Recommended Reading
 <p>
 There is no essential text for this module.
 Below is a list of references to texts and other resources that are relevant to the content of the module.